GuerrillaAnalytics/proj001_lfb/README.md

 1. Cleaning rules are now consistently applied in one place instead of scattered through workproducts
 2. Potentially large datasets are in a database where they can be accessed by multiple team members concurrently and in a performant way.
 3. If rules change, a new pipeline version can be built into a new pipeline namespace (`proj001_lfb_0_0_1`, `proj001_lfb_0_0_2` etc.).
 This means that older workproducts do not break.
 The impact of changes can be measured by diffing datasets between different pipeline versions.
 4. A build script allows the building of the pipeline to be easily automated.

-## Model data `005_model_data`
+## Create a data model `005_model_data`
-Now start looking at the entities in the data so they can be pulled into a normalised model. `wp_003_normal_model` explores relationships in the incidents data and draws conclusions on how the data should be modeled.
+Now start examining the entities in the data so they can be pulled into a normalised data model at L3. `wp_003_normal_model` explores relationships in the incidents data and draws conclusions on how the data should be modeled.

 * open `wp_003_normal_model`.
 See how the uniqueness of entities and whether they have one-to-many relationships is explored.
+* note that an issue with `postcode_full` and `postcode_district` led us to decide that `postcode_district` is needed in L3.
+L2 code was therefore modified to pull through this field when it had previously been dropped.